Secrets of Saving Paint for Later

-- Remove the lid carefully with a paint can opener.
-Most paint stores will provide them free of charge.
-Attempting to pry the can open with a screwdriver or other tool may distort the lid, making it difficult to create a good seal when you are done.
+- Remove the lid carefully with a paint can opener (which most paint stores will provide free of charge).
+Attempting to pry the can open with a screwdriver or other tool may distort the lid, making it difficult to create a good seal when you're done.

 During your project:

 - If you need to stir the paint, do it gently so additional air is not introduced into the product.
-When you are done, remove the stir stick and close the lid.
+When finished, remove the stir stick and close the lid.

 - Pour paint into a small container or roller pan.
-Clean the well (the indentation around the top of the can) and replace the lid.
-Even covering the can with a shower cap while you are painting will help to keep it fresh.
+Clean the well (indentation around the top of the can) and replace the lid.
+Even covering the can with a shower cap while you're painting will help keep it fresh.

 - Never dip your tool directly into the can.
-The brush or roller will pick up dust and lint from the wall and it will be transferred back into the fresh paint.
+The brush or roller will pick up dust and lint from the wall, which will be transferred back into the fresh paint.

-- In the event your latex paint is too thick, take out the amount you will need and place it in a separate container before adding water.
-If you add water directly into the can, the remaining paint will spoil prematurely or mold will form.
+- In the event your latex paint is too thick, take out the amount you need and place it in a separate container before diluting.
+If you add water directly into the can, the remaining paint will spoil prematurely or even form mold.
 Discard any diluted paint.

 When you are done: